alephium/www/src/content/news/builders-highlight-7-alphpad-bbd4f4a34fd5/index.md

 #### Where can we stay in touch with your project & with you?
 Is it possible to contribute?

-Tinfoil cat: You can follow us on major <a href="https://twitter.com/alphpad" data-href="https://twitter.com/alphpad">social platforms</a>; find the links at the bottom of our website.
+Tinfoil cat: You can follow us on major <a href="https://twitter.com/alphpad" >social platforms</a>; find the links at the bottom of our website.
 Currently, we’re focused on a small, dedicated team, but as the project evolves, more opportunities for community contribution will open up.

 #### Anything else you’d want to add?

 Tinfoil cat: Embarking on this journey with Alph at this moment is exhilarating.
 It’s a golden opportunity to be early in a rising ecosystem.
 We have ambitious plans for the future and hope the community will join us on this exciting journey.

-_Thanks,_ <a href="https://twitter.com/tinfoilhatc4t" data-href="https://twitter.com/tinfoilhatc4t"><em>Tinfoil Cat</em></a> _and_ <a href="https://twitter.com/krk0d3r" data-href="https://twitter.com/krk0d3r"><em>krk0der</em></a>, _for your answers!
+_Thanks,_ <a href="https://twitter.com/tinfoilhatc4t" ><em>Tinfoil Cat</em></a> _and_ <a href="https://twitter.com/krk0d3r" ><em>krk0der</em></a>, _for your answers!
 Alephium is thrilled to have such talent builders in the community!
-You can find the AlphPad site_ <a href="https://alphpad.com/" data-href="https://alphpad.com/"><em>here</em></a>_, and the Twitter account_ <a href="https://twitter.com/alphpad" data-href="https://twitter.com/alphpad"><em>here</em></a>_._
+You can find the AlphPad site_ <a href="https://alphpad.com/" ><em>here</em></a>_, and the Twitter account_ <a href="https://twitter.com/alphpad" ><em>here</em></a>_._

 _Disclaimer: While Alephium is happy to support a growing developer community, it would like to clarify that it does not endorse, audit, or review any software presented in this series and encourages all users to make informed decisions and take personal responsibility for their actions._

 ---

 Have you built something or have a nice idea and want to request a grant or reward?
-You can access the <a href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" data-href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md">Alephium Community Grants &amp; Reward Program page</a> for more info!
+You can access the <a href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" >Alephium Community Grants &amp; Reward Program page</a> for more info!

-If you need help or have extra questions, you are welcome to reach out in the \# 🎨dev-dapp channel on [Discord](/discord), or in the Alephium <a href="https://t.me/alephiumgroup" data-href="https://t.me/alephiumgroup">Telegram</a> channel.
-Don’t forget to follow <a href="https://twitter.com/alephium" data-href="https://twitter.com/alephium">@alephium on Twitter</a> to stay up-to-date.
+If you need help or have extra questions, you are welcome to reach out in the \# 🎨dev-dapp channel on [Discord](/discord), or in the Alephium <a href="https://t.me/alephiumgroup" >Telegram</a> channel.
+Don’t forget to follow <a href="https://twitter.com/alephium" >@alephium on Twitter</a> to stay up-to-date.